The rule of Croatian nationalism and Roman Catholicism

 Nationalism was banned during communism, but it is now glorified as the greatest moral value of Croatian society.
 During national holidays, people celebrate Croatian nationalism by visiting the battlefields from the civil war in Yugoslavia (1991-1995), and graveyards where Croatian nationalists are buried.
 War veterans or ‘Domobrani’ are now almost unofficially in charge of defending and glorifying nationalism in Croatia.
 Communism has been abandoned and nationalism is now an omnipresent norm in Croatian society.

 Based on all of this, it can be concluded that nationalism in Croatia is a strict norm, in addition to the norms imposed by the Roman Catholic Church.
 The political elite cooperates very closely with the Roman Catholic Church.
-This could be seen when the President of Croatia, Kolinda Grabar Kitarović, awarded the highest state decoration to Cardinal Kuharić (2020).
+This could be seen when the President of Croatia, Kolinda Grabar-Kitarović, awarded the highest state decoration to Cardinal Kuharić (2020).
 The Roman Catholic Church is very influential in the sphere of proposing and adopting moral norms.
 For example, it has called for a ban on abortion.
 In addition, it continues to cover up sexual abuse scandals and appears to be complicit in attacks on the LGBTQ+ population.

-Although the Roman Catholic Church, together with nationalist movements, are unofficially in charge of moral norms, they also sometimes violate them.
+Although the Roman Catholic Church, together with nationalist movements, is unofficially in charge of moral norms, they also sometimes violate them.
 This was best seen during the COVID-19 pandemic.
 While all public gatherings were forbidden because of the pandemic, Mass in the Roman Catholic Church throughout Croatia was held without interruption and without a single punishment from the state or society.
 This provides a good example of the close relationship between Croatian nationalism and the Church.

 Croatian society has two normative codes: one prescribed by the Roman Catholic Church and one prescribed by the nationalist movement.
 This morality offers a substitute for communist norms.
-Although the communist ideology is a thing of the past, Croatian society is again seeking to be morally solid and firm with the norms prescribed by the Roman Catholic Church and nationalist movement.
+Although the communist ideology is a thing of the past, Croatian society is again seeking to be morally solid and firm with the norms prescribed by the Roman Catholic Church and the nationalist movement.

 Our team of analysts conducts research on topics relating to religion and society.
 In the second half of 2021, we are focusing on the subject of normativity.
 Find out more on the EARS Dashboard.